diveshagarwal213/django_react_chat_app/Readme.md

 ## Authentication and Authorization

-- **OTP-Based Login**:
+- **OTP-Based Authentication**:
-  - The application utilizes OTP (One-Time Password) based authentication for user login.
+  - The application employs a passwordless authentication system using One-Time Passwords (OTP) for login and signup.
-  - Users receive an OTP on their registered mobile number, which they must enter to gain access to their account.
+  - Users receive an OTP via their registered phone number, which they can use to authenticate and access their account.
-  - This method enhances security by ensuring that only users with access to the registered phone number can log in.
+  - This method enhances security by eliminating the need for passwords, reducing the risk of password-related vulnerabilities.

 - **JWT for Authorization**:
-  - For authorization, the application employs JWT (JSON Web Tokens).
+  - For authorization, the application uses JSON Web Tokens (JWT).
-  - After successful OTP-based authentication, a JWT is issued to the user.
+  - Upon successful authentication via OTP, a JWT is issued to the user, which they can use to access protected resources within the application.
-  - This token is then used to authorize subsequent requests, ensuring that only authenticated users can access protected resources.
+  - JWTs ensure that only authenticated users can perform certain actions or access specific areas of the application.
-  - The JWT contains user-specific claims and is signed using a secret key, providing a secure way to validate user sessions.
+  - The tokens are securely stored on the client side and included in the headers of HTTP requests to authorize access.

 ## Django Apps and Models